 Adobe Lightroom’s Sensei AI vs Luminar’s Accent AI: Examples

 Much of the time, both of these AI auto image processing features improve the image with a single click.
 The results are neither revolutionary nor spectacular, but these tools can be useful additions to a photography workflow.

 It’s hard to say which of these is better because it very much comes down to personal preferences and tastes.
 Personally, I find Lightroom’s new Auto Tone to be too aggressive with its shadow and highlight recovery sliders.
 That said, it’s something that’s very easily fixed with a quick tweak of the slider.
 Viewed only as one-click functions rather than starting points, most of the time, the Accent AI produces results that I prefer.
 But that mainly comes down to my own preference for slightly higher contrast rather than the flatter, more even images that come from using the shadow and highlight recovery tools.

 Perhaps the simplest examples of this from the ones above are the shots of the Lincoln Memorial and the canal in Copenhagen.
 The Auto Tone function just seems to be trying too hard to do it by the numbers.

 But another reason that it’s hard to pick a clear winner is that the results vary image to image.
-While I prefer the results that Accent AI gave on many images, there were some, like the shot of the aqueduct at Pont du Gard that Auto Tone have a better result.
+While I prefer the results that Accent AI gave on many images, there were some, like the shot of the aqueduct at Pont du Gard, that Auto Tone produced a better result.

 All of this, of course, comes with a giant asterisk.
 The whole point of AI and machine learning is that it’s a moving target.
 And these are very early first versions.
 So I would expect that we’ll see the technology get better and better in future iterations.